neondatabase/website/content/docs/extensions/pg-extensions.md

 ## Update an extension version

 Neon updates supported extensions as new versions become available.
-Version updates are communicated in the [Release notes](/docs/release-notes).
+Version updates are communicated in the [Changelog](/docs/changelog).
 To check the current version of extensions you have installed, query the `pg_extension` table:

 ```bash
 SELECT * FROM pg_extension;